- Certificates of good conduct

 How do I apply?

 To apply, you must file a petition in a circuit court.
 Unfortunately, petitions can be very hard to fill out.
 So you should talk to a lawyer if you plan on filing a petition.
-Click "Get Legal Help" at the top of the screen for help finding a lawyer.
+Click "Get Legal Help" for help finding a legal self-help center based on your location.

 What goes into a petition?